chronicblondiee/elastic-alternatives-benchmarks/README.md

 ## Repository Structure

-Each Elasticsearch alternative has its own dedicated directory within this repository.
-Inside each directory, you will find:
+-   **Root Directory:** Contains this main README file.
+-   **Alternative Directories (e.g., `./opensearch/`, `./zincsearch/`):** Each directory dedicated to an Elasticsearch alternative typically includes:
     -   `README.md`: A detailed step-by-step guide for installing the alternative on Kubernetes.
     -   `values.yaml` (or similar): Example configuration files for Helm charts or Kubernetes manifests.
--   *(Potentially)* Benchmarking scripts or configurations specific to that alternative.
+-   **`./benchmarks/`:** Contains tools and scripts for performance benchmarking.
+    -   `elasticsearch-benchmark-tool/`: A specific tool for benchmarking Elasticsearch instances.
+Includes Python scripts for ingestion/search tests and a script to generate NDJSON test data.
+See [`./benchmarks/elasticsearch-benchmark-tool/README.md`](./benchmarks/elasticsearch-benchmark-tool/README.md) for details.
+    -   `utils/`: May contain shared utilities or other benchmarking scripts (like the general `benchmark.py` for multiple database types).

 ## How to Use

+1.  **Installation:**
-1. Navigate to the directory of the Elasticsearch alternative you are interested in (e.g., `cd manticoresearch`).
+    *   Navigate to the directory of the Elasticsearch alternative you are interested in (e.g., `cd opensearch`).
-2. Follow the instructions in the `README.md` file within that directory to install the alternative on your Kubernetes cluster.
+    *   Follow the instructions in the `README.md` file within that directory to install the alternative on your Kubernetes cluster.
-3. (Optional) Use any provided benchmarking tools or scripts to evaluate performance.
+2.  **Benchmarking:**
+    *   Navigate to the relevant benchmark tool directory (e.g., `cd benchmarks/elasticsearch-benchmark-tool`).
+    *   Follow the instructions in the `README.md` within that benchmark directory to set up and run the performance tests against your deployed instance.
+    *   You may need to generate test data first using provided scripts (e.g., `scripts/generate_log_data.sh`).

 ## Contributing

 Contributions are welcome!
-If you want to add another Elasticsearch alternative, improve an existing guide, or add benchmarking tools, please feel free to open an issue or submit a pull request.
+If you want to add another Elasticsearch alternative, improve an existing guide, enhance the benchmarking tools, or add results, please feel free to open an issue or submit a pull request.
 Ensure any additions meet the core requirements (Kubernetes deployable, ARM compatible).